aosterloh/Apache-Beam-from-Zero/README.md

 python tornados02.py
 ```

 Alternatively you can repace the small csv file from line 8 with `test_medium.csv` which processes about 25MB locally.
-Check the output file `less extract*`
+Check the output file `less extract*` which should be around 150K lines.